AmaWaterways: Present day

+Activities and excursions

+AmaWaterways offers multiple included shore excursions each day-typically city tours, guided hikes, exclusive guided bike tours and special-interest tastings-run in small groups and offered at three activity levels (gentle, regular, active).
+Complimentary bicycles are carried aboard for guided rides or independent exploration, and the line also offers a Concierge Golf Program on select itineraries.

+On the 14-night Grand Danube Cruise, excursions include visits to multiple UNESCO sites and landmark venues: Austria's Wachau Valley and Melk Abbey; Salzburg's historic center; the medieval town of Český Krumlov; Bulgaria's Rock-Hewn Churches of Ivanovo; plus scenic transits of the Iron Gates gorge and tours of Golubac and Belgrade (Kalemegdan) Fortresses.
+These options expand the line's traditional guided walking program and cater to cyclists, golfers and other active travelers.

 Special interest cruises

-To attract families with younger children, AmaWaterways partnered with Adventures by Disney to create Disney-themed cruises that feature the Christmas markets in cities on the Danube and Rhine rivers, among others.
+To attract multi-generational families, AmaWaterways partnered with Adventures by Disney to create Disney-themed cruises that feature the Christmas markets in cities on the Danube and Rhine rivers, among others.

 The company has also offered promotions for solo travellers.
 On four ships (the AmaDolce, AmaLyra, AmaCello, and AmaDante), single cabins are available without a supplemental fee.

 Fleet

-As of 2022, AmaWaterways had a fleet of 26 ships.
+As of 2025, AmaWaterways had a fleet of 29 ships.
 One of these, the AmaMagna, is the largest cruise ship on the Danube.
 Roughly twice as wide as other cruise ships on the Danube, the AmaMagna is meant to offer passengers more roomy accommodations and more dining options than would be possible on a narrower river cruise ship.